Scaling and Polishing

 It consists of a calcified bacterial deposit, which causes inflammation of soft and hard tissues leading to gingival bleeding, recession (progressive loosening of teeth) and eventually, can lead to premature tooth loss if untreated.
 The dental hygienist or dentist usually uses two complementary techniques, namely ultrasonic scaling and mechanical scaling using manual instruments (curettes).

 Tooth polishing, also known as dental prophylaxis, is a procedure that allows the removal of superficial stains and biofilm (dental plaque) on the supragingival part of the teeth.
-By supragingival we mean the structure above the gum.
-Whether with a paste or with the air jet polisher, the choice of method used as well as the extent of the area to be polished will be determined when assessing the person’s oral condition and determining of the dental hygiene care plan.
+By supragingival, we mean the structure above the gum.
+Whether by using a paste or the air jet polisher, the choice of method used as well as the extent of the area to be polished will be determined when assessing the person’s oral condition, and determining the dental hygiene care plan.
 (Reference: OHDQ)